anusha-shanbhog/AIP_GSOC_Challenge/README.md

 2. Run the tool aip assignment.py in Python

-3. Check the blocklists_generated folder to view the output
+3. Check the blocklists_downloaded folder to view the output